 FLOW: STORIES is a collection of twelve (possibly thirteen) diverse stories. ~75,000 words.

-EULOGY is about the hard choices a young man is forced to make when confronted with his own mortality, the death of love, and the potential failure of his dreams.
-It is about having to imagine a way forward free from the pulls, constraints, conflicts between, and ultimate inadequacies of both traditional masculine identity and a modern world abounding with strong, independent women.
+EULOGY is about the hard choices a man is forced to make when confronted with his own mortality, the death of love, and the potential failure of his dreams.
+It is about having to imagine a way forward free from the pulls and ultimate inadequacies of both traditional masculine identity and a modern world abounding with strong, independent women.

-The world seems to be crumbling around an unnamed millennial trust-funder: his best friend and fellow coder, Justin, dies in a scooter accident; a bridge on the main interstate artery through the city collapses; his brilliant but demented father is dying and his stepsister is threatening to scorch the earth to prevent him from inheriting under the will.
-After his friend's death, he takes over a couple of Justin's unfinished projects and decides to impersonate Justin with one of Justin's clients.
+The world seems to be crumbling around an unnamed millennial trust-funder: his friend and fellow coder, Justin, dies in a scooter accident; a bridge on the main interstate artery through the city collapses; his brilliant but demented father is dying, and his half sister is threatening to scorch the earth to prevent him from inheriting under the will.
+After his friend's death, he takes over a couple of Justin's unfinished projects, impersonating Justin with one of Justin's remote clients.
 One project involves creating a website for something called The Big Bang Festival, the other developing surveillance software for a shadowy spy agency.
 He deceives the creator of the festival and secretly creates a cryptocurrency, BangCoin, that could make him very rich.
 In return for his work, he receives VIP tickets to the festival in the Bahamas for his 'harem'—the group's own ironic term for his diverse crew of six close female friends.
 Meanwhile, he is drugged, interrogated, and coerced into perfecting the code for the monitoring app by Justin's spy handler.
 When the promoter of the festival turns out to be a fraud who has absconded with all the ticket money, the crew finds itself stranded on an island in the Caribbean as a boatlift of Haitian refugees arrives fleeing the after effects of a devastating hurricane.

 THE FAILED FESTIVAL confronts larger philosophical questions of identity and authenticity, truth and representation, and humanism and the digital future in the face of singular cosmic indifference.